Ex Machina (film)

-Made on a budget of $15 million, Ex Machina grossed $36 million worldwide.
-It received acclaim, with praise for its leading performances, the screenplay, the visual effects, and the editing.
-The film was nominated for two awards at the 88th Academy Awards, winning Best Visual Effects, and received numerous other accolades.
+Ex Machina premiered at the BFI Southbank on 16 December 2014.
+It was released in the United Kingdom on 21 January 2015, by Universal Pictures International, and in the United States on 10 April 2015, by A24.
+It grossed over $36.8 million worldwide on a $15 million budget.

+Ex Machina received acclaim for its visual effects, screenplay and performances.
+At the 88th Academy Awards, it won Best Visual Effects and Garland was nominated for Best Original Screenplay.
+It earned five nominations at the 69th British Academy Film Awards, including Best Actress in a Supporting Role for Vikander and Best Original Screenplay for Garland, and Vikander was also nominated for Best Supporting Actress at the 73rd Golden Globe Awards.
+Ex Machina has been cited as among the best films of the 2010s.

 Plot

 Caleb Smith, a programmer at the search engine company Blue Book, wins an office contest for a one-week visit to the luxurious, isolated home of the CEO, Nathan Bateman.
 Nathan lives there with an unspeaking servant named Kyoko, who, according to Nathan, does not understand English.

-Nathan reveals that he has built a humanoid robot named Ava with artificial intelligence.
-Ava has already passed a simple Turing test and Nathan wants Caleb to judge whether Ava is genuinely capable of thought and consciousness, and whether he can relate to Ava despite knowing she is artificial.
+After Caleb reluctantly signs a non-disclosure agreement, Nathan reveals that he has built a humanoid robot named Ava with artificial intelligence.
+She has already passed a simple Turing test, and he wants Caleb to judge whether she is genuinely capable of thought and consciousness as well as whether he can relate to Ava despite knowing she is artificial.

 Ava has a robotic body with the physical form and face of a woman and is confined to her apartment.
-During their talks, Caleb grows close to her, and she expresses a desire to experience the world outside and a romantic interest in him, which Caleb comes to return.
-She can trigger power outages that temporarily shut down the surveillance system that Nathan uses to monitor their interactions, allowing them to speak privately.
+During their conversations, Caleb grows close to her, and she expresses a desire to experience the outside world and a romantic interest in him, which Caleb begins to reciprocate.

+Ava can trigger power outages that temporarily shut down the surveillance system that Nathan uses to monitor their interactions, allowing them to speak privately.
 The outages also trigger the building's security system, locking all the doors.
 During one outage, Ava tells Caleb that Nathan is a liar who cannot be trusted.

-Caleb grows uncomfortable with Nathan's narcissism, excessive drinking, and crude behavior towards Kyoko and Ava.
-He learns that Nathan intends to upgrade Ava after Caleb's test, "killing" her current personality in the process.
+Caleb grows uncomfortable with Nathan's narcissism, excessive drinking, and crude behavior toward Kyoko and Ava.
+He learns that Nathan intends to upgrade Ava after Caleb's test, wiping her memory circuits and in effect "killing" her current personality in the process.

 After encouraging Nathan to drink until he passes out, Caleb steals his security card to access his room and computer.
-He alters some of Nathan's code and discovers footage of Nathan interacting with previous android models with the appearances of women who were held captive.
-Kyoko reveals to him that she is also an android by peeling off her skin.
-Later, Caleb examines himself and cuts open his own arm to determine if he himself is an android.
+He alters some of Nathan's code and discovers footage of Nathan interacting with previous android women who were also held captive.
+Kyoko reveals to him that she too is an android by peeling off parts of her skin.
+Caleb later cuts open his own arm to determine if he himself is an android.